SocAIty/socaity/README.md

 2. Swap the faces in the video with `face2face`
 3. Generate a voice-over for the video with `text2voice`

-Look into the UseCases.md for more examples like this.

-# Overview

 ## How it works